If you've been looking for a standing desk, you probably know that there are options to accommodate different height ranges.

 You should never have to bend them much or move them from side to side to reach the keys that you use often.

 As long as your keyboard and monitor are at the ergonomically correct heights, the desktop itself will not matter very much.
 If the monitor seems too high when the keyboard tray is comfortable then the desk may not be a good option for you.

 However, if the desktop is large enough then you can put the keyboard on the same surface as the monitor and use the keyboard tray for something else that you do not use as often.

 One more thing to consider is an ergonomic keyboard.
 Ergonomic keyboards have a negative tilt to make using them more comfortable and better for your body.
 This will help you keep a good posture and a beneficial desktop height.

 Sitting Desktop height

-A lot of standing desks have the ability to lower to sitting height.
+A lot of standing desks can lower to sitting height.
 This is great because the healthiest way to utilize a standing desk is to alternate between standing and sitting.
-A ratio of somewhere between 1:1 or 2:1 favoring sitting seems to be the best.
+A ratio of somewhere between 1:1 and 2:1 favoring sitting seems to be the best.

 When the desk is too low then the spine will be unnaturally curved which can cause pain in the back, neck, or even the legs.
 If the table is too high then the neck muscles will be tense and strained as you work.